glassala/divisors/divisors/0_sets.md

 # The basic relations of sets

 I am not here to justify set theory.
-I am here to graciously thank others for doing the hard work of justifying set theory, so that I may use the tools it offers for talking about integers.
+I am here to graciously thank others for doing the hard work of justifying set theory, so that I may use the tools it offers for talking about integers and their divisors.

 ## Terse primer on the language of sets